Snakes are scary.

 People have claimed to have heard this one in the Army, from their Boy Scout leaders, or from fellow hikers.
 But it is unknown where the idea of scaring them away with a rope originated.

-At some point, someone tried using horsehair ropes and perhaps, out of sheer coincidence, no one inside the rope suffered a snake bite.
+At some point, someone tried using horsehair ropes as a homemade snake repellent and perhaps, out of sheer coincidence, no one inside the rope suffered a snake bite.

 What is known is what ideas affected the myth.
 Ropes made of horsehair, fear of horses, and scratchy bellies.